mhhollomon/gertrude/README.md

     .sort("name")\
     .select("name", ("total comp", "salary + bonus"))

-# The data is not computed until the .run() nemethod is called.
+# The data is not computed until the .run() method is called.
 data = query.run()
 ```